-Because CRISPR-Cas overexpression leads to fitness defects for the bacterial host, many CRISPR-Cas systems are repressed by intrinsic or extrinsic factors8-12.
-Whether and how CRISPR-Cas repression can be relieved as needed, for example during a phage infection, is an open question.
-In Streptococcus pyogenes, the regulatory RNA tracr-L reprograms Cas9 from an immune effector into a transcriptional repressor of the Cas operon promoter Pcas, dampening immunity while also reducing fitness costs of CRISPR-Cas overexpression.
-Here, we report that phage-encoded anti-CRISPRs can transiently trigger CRISPR-Cas overexpression by relieving Cas9:tracr-L repression.
-Using both heterologous and native systems, we demonstrate that Acrs from all known mechanistic classes can trigger Cas9 induction, and the intensity varies depending on the mechanism of the Acr (Fig.1).
+Because CRISPR-Cas overexpression can lead to fitness defects for the bacterial host,^{3,6,18} many CRISPR-Cas systems are repressed by intrinsic or extrinsic transcription factors.^{8-12} Whether and how CRISPR-Cas repression can be relieved as needed, for example during a phage infection, is an open question.
+In S. pyogenes, the regulatory RNA tracr-L reprograms Cas9 from an immune effector into a transcriptional repressor of the Cas operon promoter Pcas, thereby dampening immunity.
+Here, we report that phage-encoded Acrs can transiently trigger CRISPR-Cas overexpression by relieving Cas9:tracr-L repression.
+Using both heterologous and native systems, we demonstrate that Acrs from all known mechanistic classes can trigger Cas9 induction and that the intensity varies depending on the mechanism of the Acr (Figure 1).

 Our work is the first to provide a mechanistic understanding of phage-responsive CRISPR-Cas activation for the Cas9-encoding, type II CRISPR-Cas systems.
-We find that tracr-L is not solely a transcriptional repressor, but also a responsive sensor element and anti-phage countermeasure.
-Interestingly, it is not the only Cas regulator which moonlights as a responsive sensor element.
-In the archaeal Sulfolobus islandicus type I-A system, the interference complex Cascade interacts with a CRISPR-Cas transcriptional repressor Csa3b.
-During a phage infection, sequestration of Cascade to the phage target leads to de-repression of Csa3b.
-Additionally, during the preparation of this manuscript, a study of several type I-B, I-E, and V-A systems found mini-arrays encoding cas-regulating RNAs (CreRs) that can be relieved by the heterologous expression of Acrs.
-CRISPR-Cas regulation by phage-encoded Acrs may therefore be a general property of CRISPR-Cas systems with auto-regulatory circuits.
-Curiously, increases in Cas9 levels following phage infection have been reported in several species which do not encode tracr-L or other obvious auto-regulatory RNAs13-15.
-It remains unknown whether these systems possess alternative means of autoregulation or extrinsic phage-responsive regulators.
+We find that tracr-L is not solely a transcriptional repressor but also a responsive sensor element and anti-phage countermeasure.
+Interestingly, it is not the only Cas regulator that moonlights as a responsive sensor element.
+In the archaeal Sulfolobus islandicus type I-A system, the interference complex Cascade interacts with a CRISPR-Cas transcriptional repressor, Csa3b.
+During a phage infection, sequestration of Cascade to the phage target leads to derepression of CRISPR-Cas expression.37 Additionally, during the preparation of this manuscript, a study of several type I-B, I-E, and V-A systems found mini-arrays encoding cas-regulating RNAs that can be relieved by the heterologous expression of Acrs.29 CRISPR-Cas regulation by phage-encoded Acrs may therefore be a general property of CRISPR-Cas systems with auto-regulatory circuits.
+Curiously, increases in Cas9 levels following phage infection have been reported in several species that do not encode tracr-L or other obvious auto-regulatory RNAs.^{13-15} It remains unknown whether these systems possess alternative means of auto-regulation or extrinsic phage-responsive regulators.